 Movement is central to our nature.
 This course offers students a broad overview of the neural contributions to motor control.
-For example, students will learn how the human mind has been likened to a computer, suggesting that we too are information processors.
-Internal models will explain why most of us cannot tickle ourselves.
+First, students will come to appreciate that humans, much like a computer, inputs, processes, stores, and outputs information.
+They will learn about how the brain has developed a sophisticated predictive ability, relying on internal models.
 The notion of two visual systems will be introduced; one responsible for perception, the other for action.
-The discovery of the mirror neuron system and how it has changed the study of motor control will also be explored.
-Finally, the phenomenon of neuroplasticity (the notion that the brain can reorganize itself) will be considered.
+Furthermore, how the discovery of the mirror neuron system has changed the study of motor control will also be explored.
+Lastly, the phenomenon of neuroplasticity, the idea that the brain can reorganize itself, will be considered.
 Prerequisite: HKIN 215.
 Three credits and lab.
+Not offered 2019-2020.